svenmalvik/svenmalvik.com/_posts/2020-01-11-apim-deploy-with-terraform.md

 }
 ```

 We notice that the SKU we deploy is one unit of Developer, not Consumption.
 The latest version of Terraform doesn't support this yet, and probably many other configurations either.
-In this case, we could create a pull request and add Consumption in this section iin the [Terraform project](https://github.com/terraform-providers/terraform-provider-azurerm/blob/d1ddff03ce3371ee3beeca5c548cf409437841a4/vendor/github.com/Azure/azure-sdk-for-go/services/apimanagement/mgmt/2018-01-01/apimanagement/models.go#L480-L489).
+In this case, we could create a pull request and add Consumption in this section in the [Terraform project](https://github.com/terraform-providers/terraform-provider-azurerm/blob/d1ddff03ce3371ee3beeca5c548cf409437841a4/vendor/github.com/Azure/azure-sdk-for-go/services/apimanagement/mgmt/2018-01-01/apimanagement/models.go#L480-L489).

 ```go
 const (